raphaelbarbosaqwerty/raphaelbarbosaqwerty.github.io/data/posts/en/informative/next-machines.md

 #### June 24, 2020

-### Informative information about next machines
+### Informative about next machines

 Hello, this post is just informative.
 The next machines from VulnHub are on the print screen.
 All boxes are confirmed for the OSCP preparation.

 ![NextMachines](https://raw.githubusercontent.com/raphaelbarbosaqwerty/raphaelbarbosaqwerty.github.io/master/data/assets/informative/NextWriteupsmachines.png)